hyphanet/website/content/pages/help.md

 cripple any public network (including the Internet itself) with floods, but it is our intention to always keep Hyphanet as resistant to this as theoretically possible.

-Curiously enough, the above analysis only applies to [Opennet]( https://wiki.freenetproject.org/Opennet).
-On Darknet, you might have a little more success, although it would be much harder to change your entry point in any significant way.
-Nonetheless, you have a reasonably low bandwidth multiplier (the total number of nodes visited, around 20 on average), and you are severely limited by the number of nodes you can connect to, which will be low on a darknet.

 ### Why hash keys and encrypt data when a node operator could identify them (the data) anyway if they tried?